dansteingart/pithy/README.md

 ## Big warning

-Pithy runs arbitrary python on your machine and sends the output back to the browser in a fairly clear manner. this is convenient, this is also potentially SUPER DANGEROUS. thus far there is an optional attempt at code scrubbing to stop people from writing local files, reading local files and `rm -rf`-ing your stuff, but it is most definitely not sandboxed nor bullet proof. it is currently *not enabled*. thus, pithy should be run on a server:
+Pithy runs arbitrary python on your machine and sends the output back to the browser in a fairly clear manner. this is convenient, this is also potentially SUPER DANGEROUS.
+Pithy should be run on a server:

-1. that is routinely backed up (like all good servers should be)
+1. That is routinely backed up (like all good servers should be)
-2. has nothing that you don't want the world to see that is not encrypted (ditto)
+2. Has nothing that you don't want the world to see that is not encrypted (ditto)
-3. that can suffer some downtime if someone does something stupid
+3. That can suffer some downtime if someone does something stupid

-The [raspberry pi](http://www.raspberrypi.org/) is an awesome server for this very thing. it runs not bad on an rpi2 and really well on an rpi4.
+The [raspberry pi](http://www.raspberrypi.org/) is an awesome server for this very thing.
+It runs not bad on an rpi2 and really well on an rpi4.

 Because pithy just runs from a directory, standard http authentication can be applied to make stuff safe(r), herein we use some very simple stuff.